 Director Nomination Process.
 The Board of Directors has designated the Corporate Governance Committee as the committee authorized to consider and recommend nominees for the Board of Directors.
-The Board of Directors believes that all members of the Corporate Governance Committee meet the NYSE independence requirements.
+Our Board of Directors believes that all members of the Corporate Governance Committee meet the NYSE independence requirements.

-Our Corporate Governance Guidelines provide that the Corporate Governance Committee should periodically assess the needs of our Company and the Board of Directors, so as to recommend candidates who will further our goals.
+Our Corporate Governance Guidelines provide that the Corporate Governance Committee should periodically assess the needs of our Company and the Board of Directors so as to recommend candidates who will further our goals.
 In making that assessment, the Corporate Governance Committee has determined that a recommended nominee must have the following minimum qualifications:

-- high professional and personal ethics and values; - a record of professional accomplishment in his/her chosen field; - · relevant expertise and experience; and - a reputation, both personal and professional, consistent with our core values.
+- high professional and personal ethics and values; - a record of professional accomplishment in his/her chosen field; - relevant expertise and experience; and - a reputation, both personal and professional, consistent with our core values.

 In addition to these minimum qualifications, the Corporate Governance Committee considers other qualities in nominees that may be desirable.
 In particular, the Board of Directors is committed to having a majority of independent directors and, accordingly, the Corporate Governance Committee evaluates the independence status of any potential director.
-The Corporate Governance Committee evaluates whether or not a candidate contributes to the Board of Directors' overall diversity and whether or not the candidate can contribute positively to the existing chemistry and collaborative culture among the Board members.
-Also, the Corporate Governance Committee considers whether or not the candidate may have professional or personal experiences and expertise relevant to our business, such as expertise in the industry and in critical health, safety and environmental matters, and position as the leading international provider of offshore drilling services.
-At the 2015 Annual General Meeting, all ten nominated directors were reelected and Mr. Miller was elected as Chairman of the Board of Directors.
+The Corporate Governance Committee evaluates whether or not a candidate would contribute to the Board of Directors' overall diversity and whether or not the candidate could contribute positively to the existing chemistry and culture among the Board members.
+Also, the Corporate Governance Committee considers whether or not the candidate may have professional or personal experiences and expertise relevant to our business, such as expertise in the industry and in health, safety and environmental matters, and position as the leading international provider of offshore drilling services.

-As described above, in accordance with the majority vote provisions of our Corporate Governance Guidelines, the Board of Directors may nominate only those candidates for director who have submitted an irrevocable letter of resignation which would be effective upon and only in the event that (1) such nominee fails to receive more votes cast "FOR" than "AGAINST" his or her election in an uncontested election and (2) the Board of Directors accepts the resignation.
-The Board of Directors will also request a statement from any person nominated as a director by anyone other than the Board of Directors as to whether that person will also submit an irrevocable letter of resignation upon the same terms as a person nominated by the Board of Directors.
+As described above, in accordance with the majority vote provisions of our Corporate Governance Guidelines, our Board of Directors may nominate only those candidates for director who have submitted an irrevocable letter of resignation which would be effective upon and only in the event that (1) such nominee fails to receive more votes cast "for" than "against" his or her election in an uncontested election and (2) the Board of Directors accepts the resignation.
+The Board of Directors will also request a statement from any person nominated as a director by other than the Board of Directors as to whether that person will also submit an irrevocable letter of resignation upon the same terms as a person nominated by the Board of Directors.
 An uncontested election occurs in an election of directors that does not constitute a contested election.
 A contested election for purposes of the Corporate Governance Guidelines occurs when (i) the Secretary of the Company receives a notice that a shareholder has nominated a person for election to the Board of Directors in compliance with the advance notice requirements for shareholder nominees for director set forth in our Articles of Association and (ii) such nomination has not been withdrawn by such shareholder on or prior to the day next preceding the date the Company first mails its notice of meeting for such meeting to the shareholders.